Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 ---

-This time, we'll take it much, _much_ more chill 😅
+This time the homework is much more chill 😅

-I'd like you to create a library that contains our split functions from the last few videos, check the book for sample code to copy if you need to.
+I'd like you to create a library that contains our three split functions from the last few videos, check the book for sample code to copy if you need to.

-You can make library directly with no executable with `cargo new --lib` and whatever you want to call it.
+You can make a library directly with no executable with `cargo new --lib` and whatever you want to call it.

 This saves you moving things around too much.